runableapp/postnote/README.md

 - Window positions on Wayland require the [window-calls GNOME extension](https://github.com/ickyicky/window-calls) to be installed and enabled
 - "Always on top" feature is disabled on Wayland (not supported)
 - Requires GTK3 and AppIndicator libraries to be installed on the system

-## Debug Output

-The application includes debug logging for troubleshooting window position tracking.
-Debug messages are prefixed with tags like:
-- `[WindowCalls]` - D-Bus calls to window-calls extension
-- `[onConfigure]` - Window move/resize events
-- `[Properties]` - Property retrieval and updates

-These debug messages help diagnose issues with window position tracking on Wayland.

-## Contributing

-This is a Go rewrite of the original Python application.
-Contributions are welcome!

 ## Version